QuantEcon/lecture-jax/lectures/markov_asset.md

 We let $P$ be the [stochastic matrix that governs $\{X_t\}$](https://python.quantecon.org/finite_markov.html) and assume $\{X_t\}$ takes values in some finite set $S$.

-We guess that $V_t$ is a function of this state process (and this guess turns out to be correct).
+We guess that $V_t$ is a fixed function of this state process (and this guess turns out to be correct).

 This means that $V_t = v(X_t)$ for some unknown function $v$.